chris-hildebrandt/fs-journal/quizzes/week08.md

 **5.** What are the two ways to view the logs from your Heroku app.
 <!-- enter you answer in the space below -->
 ```
+heroku website itself has a log history, and you can look it up in the cli heroku/logs or something like that
 ```
 **6.** How do you update an app already deployed on Heroku?
 <!-- enter you answer in the space below -->
 ```
+continuous integration is preferrable in my opinion it should be set to auto-update everytime you push to github
 ```
 **7.** Why is branching important to version control?
 <!-- enter you answer in the space below -->